sudosz/cpp-for-cp/README.md

-# cpp-for-cp
+# C++ for Competitive Programming
-A guide for learning C++ focused on competitive programming
+A guide for learning C++ focused on competitive programming, with a focus on preparing for programming in Olympiads.